klkl140/dokoro/README.md

 ##how it should work:
 A human player is distributing the cards.
 The **dokoro** gets its cards placed in the cardholder.
-It starts scanning its cards.
-For this purpose it has minimalistic hardware.
+For scanning these cards it has minimalistic hardware.
 One motor, one servo and a camera.
-The cards a placed one by one in front of the camera and an image-recognition is used.
+The cards are moved in front of the camera one by one and an image-recognition is used.
 [Here](images/dokoroAnimation.mp4) a small animation.

 After all the cards are recognized the play could start.
 A camera watches the playfield.
-This second view might be part of the first camera view using a mirror.
+This second view might be part of the first camera view using a mirror(?).
 For the intelligence the project [FreeDoko](http://free-doko.sourceforge.net/de/FreeDoko.html) is planed to be used.

 ##the OpenSCAD construction uses: